Jessicavazm/JessicaVaz_T2A1-A/README.md

 Personal information and sensitive information can include: name, phone number, dob, biometrics, IP addresses, credit information, employment records, photos,location, criminal and health records, sexual orientation, political associations, religious beliefs, ethnic origin.
 Privacy Act does not cover anyone who has been deceased.
 The right to privacy is not absolute, which means other concerns are also taken into consideration, these concerns comes into consideration when safety and justice matters are involved.

 Under this act, individuals can choose to not disclose personal information, have access to their personal information (health, credit records), have the right to decide if they wish to not receive marketing.
 Individuals also have the right to make complaints about organisations regulated under Privacy Act in case the individual believes their data has been mishandled and the company has breached the security responsibilities they have towards individuals.

+There is a set of principles that APP entities should follow when handling personal data.
+It ensure entities handles data safely and only collect necessary data.
+The 13 principles also outline what entities need to do before sharing data across borders, how to handle unsolicited data, and the conditions for using data for marketing.
+They also detail steps to protect data from misuse, loss, or cyber attacks.
+Additionally, the principles cover obligations towards individuals, such as notifying them about data collection, allowing data corrections, keeping records of data access requests, and destroying data when it’s no longer needed or the purpose has been fulfilled.

+Breaching the Privacy Act can result in severe penalties including civil penalty up to $2,500,000 for an individual or up to $50,000,000 for an organisation.
+These are the maximum penalty for serious offenses and they are described in Privacy Act section 13G.
+Affected individuals have the right to sue individual/ organisations for compensation.

 #### Companies under Privacy Act 1998
 - Australian Government